AFRINIC-Labs/managed-dnssec/stack/README.md

 * Build and push images on the local registry.
 * Deploy the stack.

-The `management` folder will deploy a base docker stack (`stack_api`): MySQL servers (master and slave) and Flask API.
+The `management` folder will deploy a base docker stack (`STACK_API`): MySQL servers (master and slave), Flask API and NGINX reverse proxy.
 This stack will offer an API that will be use by external application to create AFRINIC member DNSSEC signer stack.
-The `stack` folder is used by the `stack_api` to deploy AFRINIC member DNSSEC signer stack: MySQL server and PowerDNS.
+The `stack` folder is used by the `STACK_API` to deploy AFRINIC member DNSSEC signer stack: MySQL server and PowerDNS.

 ### Access ###